-- Safe@UA Program: The University encourages every member of the first year class to complete Safe@UA, an on-line interactive guide to increasing your safety skills and habits.
-It is a video and assessment created by UA students, staff, and officers to compliment the printed Safer Living Guide.
-Safe@UA is designed to heighten awareness of crimes that may occur and provide campus members with the knowledge needed to minimize their risk of becoming a victim. - Safety-related initiatives: the UA Safety App and the 348-RIDE program - Safety Presentations: These address all issues of personal safety including: alcohol/drug use disorder, robbery, sexual assault, dating and domestic violence, stalking and hazing awareness; prevention of sexual offenses, such as sexual assault, dating and domestic violence, stalking, and property crimes; travel, holiday and spring break safety tips, state/local laws; fire, weather and workplace safety, etc. Safety Presentations accompanied by brochures and other printed materials, are made to the following groups: - o Parents of New Students annually - New Student Orientation annually - o Residence Hall Students upon request - Other Campus Groups or Organizations such as UA employees, nursing students, students with disabilities, international students, student government, specific campus organizations and intercollegiate athletes, upon request. - Printed Crime Prevention Materials: Printed crime prevention materials such as the Safer Living Guide are described above and widely distributed at safety presentations and at various on-campus locations. - Crime Prevention Publicity: Crime prevention articles and related materials are periodically published in the student newspaper, The Crimson White.
-The Division of Student Life often sends out email information on crime prevention. - Rape Awareness, Education, and Prevention: The University of Alabama Women and Gender Resource Center and the Community Oriented Police program provide sexual assault, dating and domestic violence and stalking awareness, education, and prevention presentations to the University community throughout the year. - Crime Stoppers: UAPD participates in the monthly local Crime Stoppers program wherein callers may anonymously give information concerning crimes and receive monetary rewards for their help. - Community Oriented Policing Program (COP): Upon request by University divisions, departments, and organizations, University Police officers attend meetings to provide upto-date crime prevention information, and to hear the concerns of University community members about crime and safety issues.
+- Safety-related initiatives: the UA Safety App is a free mobile app with safety information and resources. - Active Shooter Training: UAPD released a campus specific active shooter training video to familiarize campus community members on response in that type of scenario. - Safety Presentations: These address all issues of personal safety including: alcohol/drug use disorder, robbery, sexual assault, dating and domestic violence, stalking and hazing awareness; prevention of sexual offenses, such as sexual assault, dating and domestic violence, stalking, and property crimes; travel, holiday and spring break safety tips, state/local laws; fire, weather and workplace safety, etc. Safety Presentations accompanied by brochures and other printed materials, are made to the following groups: - o Parents of New Students annually - o New Student Orientation annually - o Residence Hall Students upon request - Other Campus Groups or Organizations such as UA employees, nursing students, students with disabilities, international students, student government, specific campus organizations and intercollegiate athletes, upon request. - Printed Crime Prevention Materials: Printed crime prevention materials such as the Safer Living Guide are described above and widely distributed at safety presentations and at various on-campus locations. - Crime Prevention Publicity: Crime prevention articles and related materials are periodically published as necessary, in campus publications.
+The Division of Student Life and Strategic Communications send out email information on crime prevention. - Rape Awareness, Education, and Prevention: The University of Alabama Women and Gender Resource Center and the Community Oriented Police program provide sexual assault, dating and domestic violence and stalking awareness, education, and prevention presentations to the University community throughout the year. - Crime Stoppers: UAPD participates in the monthly local Crime Stoppers program wherein callers may anonymously give information concerning crimes and receive monetary rewards for their help. - Community Oriented Policing Program (COP): Upon request by University divisions, departments, and organizations, University Police officers attend meetings to provide upto-date crime prevention information, and to hear the concerns of University community members about crime and safety issues.
 These officers also offer safety programming to their respective campus communities. - UAPD Web Site: UAPD maintains a website for quick and up-to-date information on police, fire safety, and emergency procedures.
 The University community is encouraged